Texas Super Aggravated Felony Lawyer

-Continuous Sex AbuseContinuous sex abuse (Tex.
+Continuous sex abuse (Tex.
 Pen.
 Code §21.02) requires two or more acts of sexual abuse against a child under the age of 14 over a period of at least 30 days.
 Offenses allegedly committed within a 30 day period do not count.
 However, “sex abuse” includes some offenses that go beyond the common meaning of “sex abuse.”
-So, it includes indecency with a child by contact, sexual assault, and sexual performance by a child, but it also includes aggravated kidnapping or burglary if evidence suggest they had a sexual motive.
+So, it includes indecency with a child by contact, sexual assault, sexual performance by a child, but it also includes aggravated kidnapping or burglary if evidence suggests they had a sexual motive.
 The instances can involve different children or just one child.
 Worse, the State doesn’t have to prove any particular time or place, and the jury must only agree that two or more instances occurred but can disagree about which instances.
 An experienced sex crimes lawyer knows how to defend against the moving target the State will create.
-Joe Hoelscher and Robert Gebbia have experience battling the State’s vague accusations and demanding specific evidence.
+Our super aggravated felony lawyers have experience battling the State’s vague accusations and demanding specific evidence.

 Super Aggravated Sex Assault: A 3G Offense